Law-for-idiots/lawforidiots-website/README.md

 ## Contributions

 If you are interested in contributing to the project, you are more than welcome to clone the repository and make a pull request.
+We have a [Trello Board](https://trello.com/b/EOj57Wxs/law-for-idiots), you might have to request access to join.